PRISON AWARENESS QUILT

 coming soon

-This project is an artistic collaboration between Eliza Redmann (Folded Poetry), Carlos Gonzáles (NC Mosaics), David Wilson (public artist), and Owens Daniels (photography).
+This public art project is a collaboration between Eliza Redmann (Folded Poetry), Carlos Gonzáles (NC Mosaics), David Wilson (public artist), and Owens Daniels (photography).
 Arise Collective is the facilitating project organizer, with funding provided by Z. Smith Reynolds Foundation in partnership with The Andrew W. Mellon Foundation.

 In 2020, within weeks of the initial COVID-19 outbreak in North Carolina, the virus began to deeply impact the lives of women serving sentences at the NC Correctional Institution for Women (NCCIW).
 Visitations and programming stopped, people became sick, and most hours of the day were spent confined to one's bedspace.
 At the Canary Unit, the minimum-security prison at NCCIW, the Handmade and Totally Special (H.A.T.S.) group began to think of ways they could stay engaged in something meaningful despite the COVID-related restrictions placed on their already restricted lives.